 Within the context of industrial risk assessment, the prediction of the impact area (thermal, overpressure and toxic effects) is required.
 Atmospheric dispersion models are then used to predict distances or impacted zones by toxic or flammable products, for regulatory study, such as land use planning, or for emergency management.

-In this study, a review of practices for AT&D in regulatory studies within industrial risk assessment context have been discussed.
-This review highlights the reasons that can explain these discrepancies between computation approaches to assess toxic consequences in the neighbourhood of industrial facilities
+A review of practices for AT&D in regulatory studies within industrial risk assessment context have been discussed within the present study.
+This review highlights the reasons that can explain these discrepancies between computation approaches to assess toxic consequences in the neighbourhood of industrial facilities.

-In this work, several AT&D models of different nature, shallow-layer, CFD-RANS and CFD-LES, have been used to model a large-scale experimental ammonia release.
+Several AT&D models of different nature, shallow-layer, CFD-RANS and CFD-LES, have been used to model a large-scale experimental ammonia release.
 This experimental ammonia case was targeted because of representative of an unobstructed environment, which is within the application domain of all AT&D model types.
 Based on experimental observations analysis, flow input data and source term of different level of complexity have been set up for each approach.
 The same equivalent gas source term located has been set for LES and RANS approaches to harmonize practices.
 Expected difficulties to maintain the turbulence level along the flat domain have been encountered for CFD approaches.
 Considering the inherent complexity to model and simulate the atmospheric turbulence, predicted concentration is in good agreement with experimental data for both RANS and LES approach.

 Harmonization of input data for flow and boundary layer simulation between swift model and more sophisticated remains a major issue within the context of regulatory studies.
 The authors of the present study promote research and development to support this objective, particularly for LES approach.